As Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], we desire to walk as ‘Children of Light’ (Ephesians 5:8).

-In the spiritual realm, when we turn from the spiritual darkness of sin, the darkness of ignorance and deception, then we will begin to see the spiritual Light.
+In the spiritual realm, when we turn from the spiritual darkness of sin — the darkness of ignorance and deception — then we begin to see the spiritual Light of God’s truth.

 The Scriptures tell us, Yahushua is the Light:

-Then spake Yahushua [Jesus] again unto them, saying, I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.
+Then spake Yahushua [Jesus] again unto them, saying, I am the light of the world: he that follows me shall not walk in darkness, but shall have the light of life.
 (John 8:12)

-Wherefore he saith, Awake thou that sleepest, and arise from the dead, and Christ shall give thee light.
+Wherefore he says, Awake, you that are sleeping, and arise from the dead, and Christ shall give you light.
 (Ephesians 5:14)

-The similarities between the natural and the spiritual counterparts of ‘turning from darkness to light’ are amazingly parallel!
+The similarities between the natural and the spiritual processes of ‘turning from darkness to light’ are amazingly parallel!!